ephel-lang/ephel/README.md

     <pong , Pong 42>
 ```

-We can remark that such Ambient process implicitly captures the Actor paradigm.
+Such Ambient process implicitly captures the Actor paradigm.

 ## Ambient and physical distribution

-Since Ambient calculus targets concurrent systems with mobility me would like to physically distribute an ambient hierarchy.
+Since Ambient calculus targets concurrent systems with mobility we would like to distribute an ambient hierarchy physically.

-For example, we have can imagine the ambient process
+For example, we can imagine the following ambient process

 ```
 `A[ `B[ P ] || `C[ Q ] || `D[ R ] || <x:T>.F ]